Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 - Contact specialized clinics directly – including private clinics.

-2.2 Tip 1: Get multiple opinions
+2.2 Tip 1: Get several opinions

 - The assessment of urgency can vary.